Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Warlord (MPMM).md

 aliases: ["Warlord"]
 ---
 # Warlord
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-257, Volo's Guide to Monsters p.
-220*
+257*

 Warlords are legendary battlefield commanders, whose names are spoken with awe.
 After a string of decisive victories, a warlord could easily take on the role of monarch or general and attract followers willing to die for the warlord's banner.